candoizo/aavegotchi-node-lib/demo/README.md

-## Aavegotchi-lib-node demo!
+# Aavegotchi-lib-node demo!

 A type safe TypeScript SDK for the Aavegotchi subgraph endpoint.

-With `@aavegotchi/lib-node`, queries can be made from any Javascript project.
+With `@aavegotchi/lib`, queries can be made from any Javascript project.

+## Install

+With repo access on private registry you'll first need a `.npmrc` file.
+One is provided.

+Use: `yarn add @candoizo/aavegotchi-node-lib`

+## Testing

 ```
 demo [dev] ⚡ yarn test